 Do I need to set up an IAM project team?

-Whether it's me or my colleagues, we've often heard prospects come in and tell us about the IAM project, the project team... and so on.
+My colleagues and I have often heard prospects come in and tell us about the IAM project, the project team... and so on.

 We're a little surprised to find that identity and access management is often seen as a major project, when in fact it really depends on the way the company operates and the timescales required for implementation.
 It can be managed in project mode, but it's also perfectly realistic to simply implement IAM without too much complexity in product mode.